SAFETY IS A TOP PRIORITY!

 Our efforts are guided by the P-H-M SAFETY MISSION STATEMENT:

 Penn-Harris-Madison has developed effective school safety plans and crisis management plans.
-We will utilize an ongoing process to update district-wide safety plans that includes in-service training, crisis preparation, a district safety committee and student/parent participation.
-Through research, planning, implementation and follow-up, and a coordinated effort among students, parents, educators and community members, P-H-M will continue to have safe schools that support student learning.
+We will utilize an ongoing process to update district-wide safety plans that includes in-service training, crisis preparation, a district safety committee and student/family participation.
+Through research, planning, implementation and follow-up, and a coordinated effort among students, families, educators and community members, P-H-M will continue to have safe schools that support student learning.

-- IN AN EMERGENCY, look here first for P-H-M contact information and communication protocols to keep parents informed in an emergency.
+IN AN EMERGENCY, visit the homepage of the P-H-M website first for P-H-M contact information and communication protocols to keep parents/families informed in an emergency.

 - Here are answers to frequently asked questions about school emergencies

 - Tips for Families includes ways parents/guardians can support safety efforts at home and at school